“I felt as if I were walking with destiny…”

 “… I thought I knew a good deal about it all, I was sure I should not fail.”

-I’m sure there are dozens if not a hundred good qualities one can praise The Bulldog, but above all I think one common quality that truly resonates among him, Patton, 彭德怀 is that despite of their positions they are eminently human.
-Good convictions may even be more important, but… I have begun to understand why it has always made me feel somehow that the phrase “this man is after all human” (“这个人还是讲点人情味的”) spoken from my grandpa, for some reason always sounded like the highest and noblest form of praise to one’s character out of everything else he might show affirmation to someone, I didn’t hear this often but every time he commented one with this quality, it always felt like the noblest form of praise.
-I think it carries an even heavier weight in a storm, where the price to show “human qualities” let alone to act, is most definitely not cheap.
+I'm sure there are dozens—if not hundreds—of qualities one could praise in the Bulldog, but above all, one common trait truly resonates among him, Patton, and Peng Dehuai: despite their exalted positions, they remained eminently human.
+Strong convictions may be even more vital, but...
+I've begun to understand why the phrase "this man is after all human" ("这个人还是讲点人情味的"), uttered by my grandpa, always struck me as the highest and noblest form of praise for someone's character—surpassing any other affirmation he might offer.
+I didn't hear it often, but whenever he bestowed it, it carried an unparalleled weight.
+I think it holds even greater significance in a storm, where the cost of showing human qualities—let alone acting on them—is most assuredly not cheap.